vuw-scps/python-physics/docs/phys221/Single_exp.md

 # Molecular Speeds lab Python data analysis - single gas dataset processing

-This Python workshop was originally developed by VUW students William Holmes-Hewett and Campbell Matthews.
-Thanks to both of them for their energy and enthusiams in making this resource.
+This Python workshop was originally developed by VUW Physics students William Holmes-Hewett and Campbell Matthews.
+Thanks to both of them for their energy and enthusiam in making this resource.

 ## Making use of folders

 Start a new Code in the folder that contains the file ‘Nitrogen 28_2.csv’

-I have given you an example of the full code in the workshop folder.
+We have given you an example of the full code in the workshop folder.
 Remember that we can 'comment out' code by using a # so the program won't try to run it.
-As you read through you'll see lots of print commands commented out, these were included to check the code was working.
+As you read through you'll see lots of print commands commented out, these were included just to check that the code was working along the way.

 ## Setting up

 The first thing we want to do is define some constants that we will use later on.
-These will be the Volume of the bulb, the area of the opening and the pressure at which the effusion regime begins.
+These will be the volume of the bulb, the area of the opening and the pressure at which the effusion regime begins.

-You were asked to calculate some of these in the pre-workshop exercise as I reminder of the PHYS223 lab.
+You were asked to calculate some of these in the pre-workshop exercise.
+The pre-workshop exercise also serves as a reminder of the PHYS223 lab that this data analysis is based on.

 So let’s write the first piece of the code and set up same values to use later on (note capital V we are using here).